Panda CSS vs Tailwind: Build-Time vs Runtime (2026)

 - Tailwind: ~12M weekly downloads — Panda CSS: ~500K (npm, March 2026)

-- Panda CSS has TypeScript style props — type-safe styling API
+- Panda CSS has TypeScript-typed style props — autocomplete for every property and token value

-- Panda CSS has design token system — first-class semantic tokens
+- Panda CSS has a structured design token system — semantic tokens with automatic light/dark mode

-- Tailwind has much larger ecosystem — shadcn/ui, plugins, community
+- Tailwind has a much larger ecosystem — shadcn/ui, Flowbite, Headless UI, Radix Themes all use Tailwind

 // Tailwind — utility classes in markup